Cajun Country

 On our way down to visit "Cajun Country" in April, our very first stop just had to be the

-It is now an awesome Bed & Breakfast, and was a memorable highlight of our trip!
-I believe the movie
+The home is now an awesome Bed & Breakfast, and was a memorable highlight of our trip!
+I believe the

-"Steel Magnolias" is timeless to Louisiana and Southern women, just as "Gone With the Wind" is for
+movie "Steel Magnolias" is timeless to Louisiana and Southern women, just as "Gone With the Wind" is

 SW Louisiana during our trip, I would not have missed the opportunity to visit the Steel Magnolia House